Church of Denmark

 Chalcedonian Christianity was introduced to Denmark in the 9th century by Ansgar, Archbishop of Hamburg-Bremen.
-In the 10th century, King Harald Bluetooth became a Catholic and began organizing the church, and by the 11th century, Christianity was largely accepted throughout the country.
+In the 10th century, King Harald Bluetooth became Christian and began organizing the church, and by the 11th century, the country was fully Christianized.
 Since the Reformation in Denmark, the church has been Evangelical Lutheran, while retaining much of its high church pre-Reformation liturgical traditions.

-The 1849 Constitution of Denmark designated the church "the Danish people's church" and mandates that the state support it as such.
+The 1849 Constitution of Denmark designated the church "the Danish people's church" and mandated that the state support it as such.

 The Church of Denmark continues to maintain the historical episcopate.
 Theological authority is vested in bishops: ten bishops in mainland Denmark and one in Greenland, each overseeing a diocese.
 The bishop of Copenhagen is primus inter pares.

 Organization

 Dioceses

 The Church of Denmark is organized into eleven dioceses, each led by a bishop, including one for Greenland (the Faroe Islands was a twelfth diocese until 29 July 2007).
 The most senior bishop (primus inter pares) is the bishop of Copenhagen, currently Peter Skov-Jakobsen.
 The further subdivision includes 111 deaneries and 2,200 parishes.
 There are about 2,400 ordained pastors (Danish: præst).